ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 ~~~~
 {: #lifecycle-threats title="Example Lifecycle Threats"}

-DevSecOps relies on third-party and open-source solutions.
-An unfortunate effect that also results from this dependency is an increase of supply chain complexity and a corresponding reduction of the visibility of w.r.t. lifecycle compliance.
-One solution approach to counter that effect is to enhance the auditability and accountability of digital products by using an interoperable, scalable, and flexible decentralized architecture including a transparent registry bolstering visibility and .
-The required software artifacts are highly variable based on community policy requirements, and the solution approach should be artifact agnostic to enable adaptation to these broad policies.
-Example artifacts may include commit signatures, build environment and parameters, software bill of materials, static and dynamic application security testing results, fuzz testing results, release approvals, deployment records, vulnerability scan results, and patch logs.
+DevSecOps often depends on third-party and open-source solutions.
+These dependencies can be quite complex throughout the supply chain and render the checking of lifecycle compliance difficult.
+There is a need for manageable auditability and accountability of digital products.
+Typically, the range of types of statements about digital products (and their dependencies) is vast, heterogeneous, and can differ between community policy requirements.
+Taking the type and structure of all statements about digital and products into account might not be possible.
+Examples of statements may include commit signatures, build environment and parameters, software bill of materials, static and dynamic application security testing results, fuzz testing results, release approvals, deployment records, vulnerability scan results, and patch logs.
+In consequence, instead of trying to understand and describe the detailed syntax and semantics of every type of statements about digital products, the SCITT architecture focusses on ensuring statement authenticity, visibility/transparency, and intends to provide scalable accessability.
+The following use case illustrate the scope of SCITT and elaborate on the generic problem statement above.

 # Notational Implementation